Finance, Insurance, and Business Law

 Traditionally there are three separate but related fields within finance: 1) corporate financial management or "business finance" which focuses on the internal decisions of companies to raise funds and invest in corporate assets; 2) investment management which focuses on the purchase and sale of stocks and bonds or their derivatives by individuals and institutions; and 3) financial services management, which focuses on the management and regulation of institutions and the role that financial institutions play in the economy.

 The undergraduate program in Finance meets the requirements of students who desire specialized careers in financial management.
 Students gain expertise in both accounting and finance, essential for success as a financial professional.
 The case-oriented focus of coursework requires students to apply their knowledge and strengthen their oral and written communication skills.
-The department offers specializations in (i) Corporate Financial Management, (ii) Investment Management and CFA© (Chartered Financial Analyst), based on the CFA© curriculum as recognized and approved by the CFA Institute, (iii) Banking and Financial Institutions Management, (iv) Financial Accounting, and (v) CFP© Certification Education with approval of CFP Board of Standards.
-Students also have the opportunity to participate in student management funds focused on investments in bonds (BASIS) and in stocks (SEED).
+The department offers Options in Certified Financial Planning (CFP®), Corporate Financial Management, Financial Accounting, FinTech and Big Data Analytics, Investment Management and Chartered Financial Analyst (CFA®), Real Estate Finance, and Risk Management and Banking.

 The curriculum offers courses in finance, insurance, and business law, but a major only in finance.